The 12 Best Knowledge Base Software Platforms for 2022

 Product Screenshot: Zendesk Guide

 While Zendesk Guide makes it easy to get up and running, it also has its downsides.
-The interface is customizable; however, the amount of free help center themes are extremely limited.
-Additional themes are available within the Zendesk Marketplace, though their price tags can be rather high.
-Another area where Guide falls short is versioning — only higher-tiered Zendesk Suite plans offer versioning, which can make it difficult to publish article updates that coincide with product or service releases.
+The help center allows for customization, but the number of free themes is extremely limited.
+Another area where Guide falls short is versioning — only higher-tiered plans offer versioning, which can make it difficult to publish article updates that coincide with product or service releases.

 Price: Free trial available.
 Plans including Zendesk Guide start at $55/agent per month.